 In 2010, John Boax returned the position of Musical Director and band placed 2nd in that year’s 3rd section Scottish Championships.

-2012 saw the exciting development of a third-tier to the organisation, the formation of the ‘Brasslets’.
+2012 saw the exciting development of a third-tier to the organisation, we always had a small youth band which sat side by side to our Senior Band, but the funding saw the formation of the ‘Brasslets’.
+This youth group comprises of learners and complete beginners.
 They have since competed at the Scottish Youth Brass Band Championships and continue to go from strength to strength.

 In July 2014 the band performed in two prestigious gigs.
 Firstly, to royalty at the opening of the walled garden at Dumfries House where the Queen, Prince Philip, Prince Charles and Camilla were all in attendance.
 Next, the band entertained the world’s top sportsmen and women, marching and performing at the Athlete’s Village as part of the Commonwealth Games in Glasgow.
 Later that year the band gained its most successful result at the Border’s contest, coming 3rd with conductor Scott Kerr.